Hydractify/forgottenserver/README.md

 - [forgottenserver]

-You will be able to find the world that we are using as well as the server we are basing ourselves off of in these links:
+You will be able to find the world and datapack we used as base in these links:

 - [orts/world]
 - [orts/server]